SEPTEMBER 20, 2022

 Having worked with a myriad of entrepreneurs and going through various growth phases together, it becomes obvious that there are certain trends and regularities in terms of what it takes to sustain and rise within the entrepreneurial path.
-And, more importantly, what it takes to evolve from idea to a stable business.
-With smartness and community commitment turning into main criteria, your entrepreneurial traits and ability to establish the right connection are not diminished.
+And, more importantly, what it takes to evolve from an idea to a stable business.
+With smartness and community commitment turning into the main criteria, your entrepreneurial traits and ability to establish the right connection are not diminished.

 - Venture capitalists (VCs).
-This type of investor comes with bigger checks and interest for highly lucrative firms.
+This type of investor comes with bigger checks and higher interest rates for highly lucrative firms.
 At this stage, it’s critical to have a clear and solid business plan for investors since VCs not only conduct due diligence but also rarely invest in risky affairs.
-Business owners should also consider the fact that partnering with venture capitalists they share their company ownership.
+Business owners should also consider the fact that by partnering with venture capitalists, they share their company ownership.
 VCs may actively participate in your operations, have a seat on the Board of Directors, and be interested in adding value to improve the return on investment (ROI).

 - Banks and governmental agencies.
 Though these are not real investors like the ones listed above, they can also become a source of funds at a certain time.
 For most early-stage startups, incumbent banks aren’t an easy capital source, but as soon as you pick up the momentum, they may propose credit lines, advance loans, and company credit cards.
-Meantime, winning a government grant isn’t easier, and this type of investment entails repayment.
-Too often, governmental programs include certain restrictions that may turn out burdensome for your business, so take time to review the requirements carefully.
+Meanwhile, winning a government grant isn’t easier, and this type of investment entails repayment.
+Too often, governmental programs include certain restrictions that may prove burdensome for your business, so take time to review the requirements carefully.

 An investor’s decision-making process is consistent, insightful, and elaborated.
 They are highly experienced at assessing opportunities and detecting risks, so investors are often said to have a nose for good deals.
 However, every investor has certain criteria that they pre-check, so no matter how innovative your product is or how passionate you’re about the idea, thorough preparation is vital.
-Otherwise, you will not only waste their time but yours likewise.
+Otherwise, you will not only waste their time but yours as well.
 So what are the top three factors you should pay special attention to?

 If we cut to the chase, investors don’t put money into ideas or products, as they originally invest in people.
 Most VCs admit that they appreciate the drive and identity of the founders or management team.
 They expect to see a large degree of your personal investment in the process, and here we don’t talk about money, but about your blood, sweat, and tears.
 If you don’t want to invest in your idea, they will never do that either.

 Summing up, investors looking for entrepreneurs wish to find experience, confidence, and security.
-What does that mean? — It’s the interplay of such factors as knowledge of the industry from the inside, understanding of business operations, the existence of a plan, ability to distribute and manage funds wisely, and adherence to the idea.
+What does that mean?
+It’s the interplay of such factors as knowledge of the industry from the inside, understanding of business operations, the existence of a plan, the ability to distribute and manage funds wisely, and adherence to the idea.